ttuffin/pyBurner/README.md

 If you wish to run the asyncio event loop in a separate thread, see [examples/threading_example.py](https://github.com/ttuffin/pyBurner/blob/dev/examples/threading_example.py) as a reference.
-Example running of the code in `threading_example.py`:
+One example of running the code in `threading_example.py`:
 ~~~
 >>> import threading_example
 >>> threading_example.start_thread()